Galapagos Safari Camp

 Independent, family-owned and fully tailor-made, Galapagos Safari Camp sits in step with the archipelago where 97% of land is a National Park.

 No two guests are the same so neither are the experiences at Galapagos Safari Camp.
+When planning your clients’ stay, you will work closely with the team to tailor make the itinerary according to individual needs.

 EXPLORE BY LAND, SEA & AIR